isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-running-on-pavement/index.md

 The outsole of Brooks GTS 20 features a full-blown rubber material thats softer, flexible, and lighter.
 The rubber covers the whole outsole to provide needed protection against abrasion.
 Underneath the outsole and midsole, there are Omega Flex Grooves that allow the foot to move naturally.
 These grooves facilitate a smoother heel to toe transition.

 The upper of the GTS 20 features a modernized, engineered mesh that provides a firm and flexible fit to control overpronation.
-The mesh upper also ensures breathability as well as a spacious forefoot area, hence, [runners with wide feet](https://pestpolicy.com/best-running-shoes-for-men-with-wide-feet/) would benefit from this shoe.
+The mesh upper also ensures breathability as well as a spacious forefoot area, hence, [runners with wide feet](https://pestpolicy.com/best-running-shoes-for-men-with-wide-feet/)would benefit from this shoe.

 The midsection of GTS 20 features a GuideRails support system that provides excellent stability and support for running on pavement.
 The GuideRails also prevents overpronation by ensuring the runners' feet dont move excessively while running.
 Therefore, if youre an overpronator or neutral runner who struggles with poor running form, then the Brooks Adrenaline GTS 20 would be a great choice.